A fine English, striking, library 5-glass mantel clock with platform escapement and in a rosewood case. Circa 1845. Attributed by me to Dent.

 Condition: Totally original.
 The movement is working well, keeping precise time and striking

-overhaul especially being such a fine example and visible through the glasses.
-The
+such a fine example and is visible through the glasses.
+The dial is very good with no

-dial is very good with no loss of wax and only minor marks.
-The hands are excellent,
+loss of wax and only minor marks.
+The hands are excellent, blued well and

-its usage and passage through time ( almost 180 years!).
+its usage and passage through time (almost 180 years!).
 The front door lock/catch